Running Group Thaws Out

 The Noggin Smoother

-Dr. Wurkoutz says that any drag on speed is very minimal.
-But if you’re competing at a very high level, even minimal drag can be the difference between getting a gleaming five-foot tall trophy or a paltry runners-up ribbon the size of a Band-aid.
+Dr. Wurkoutz says that any drag on speed is usually minimal.
+But if you’re competing at a high level, even minimal drag can be the difference between getting a gleaming five-foot tall trophy or a paltry runners-up ribbon the size of a Band-aid.
 He suggested the Noggin Smoother.
 It’s a new product made of a shrink wrap plastic/lycra blend that covers the head and plasters all your hair to the skin, creating a superb aerodynamic effect.
 It won’t impair your vision because it’s so thin you can see through it.

-When I informed Britt, he became very motivated to improve his running.
-He said to me, “Far out, man.
-This is so groovy.
+Britt was very excited about the chance of running some fast times.
+“Far out, man,” he said.
+“This is so groovy.
 The Noggin Smoother is so trippin’, dude.
-I’m buying one, and if it doesn’t help, I’ll be bummmmed out.”
+I’m buying one, and if my times don’t go way down, I’ll be bummmmed out.”

 With that, Britt picked a flower, put it into his hair and strutted away.